+Tim Bell

+Architect

-Tim Bell Architect Founding Director, Bell Phillips Architects
+Founding Director, Bell Phillips Architects

-In 2004, Tim Bell founded Bell Phillips Architects with Hari Phillips after winning a competition to regenerate the 203-unit Brooks Road estate in Plaistow, East London.
+In 2004, Tim Bell founded Bell Phillips Architects with Hari Phillips after winning a competition to improve the Brooks Road estate in Plaistow, East London.
 It has become a multi award-winning practice focusing on housing in both the affordable and private sectors.
-Principal projects include: Rainham Beam Park, a 700 home regeneration for the London Borough of Havering; and St Chad's, Tilbury, a development of 128 houses for Thurrock Council.
+Principal projects include: a 970-home estate regeneration in Hounslow, and De Gamla Kullagerfabrikerna comprising mixed-use regeneration of a factory complex in Gothenburg, Sweden.